 Advisers that manage Private Funds will use a master/feeder structure for certain Private Funds, which allows such Advisers to manage a single portfolio of investments at the master fund level and have one or more feeder funds that invest substantially all of their respective assets into the master fund.
 Individual and institutional investors typically invest in the feeder funds, or, under certain circumstances, in the master fund.
-When applicable, a management fee and performance fee or carried interest is charged either at the master fund level or the feeder fund level depending on the specific circumstances of the master/feeder fund.
-Administrative and custodian fees (when all portfolio investments are held in the master fund) are often waived at the feeder fund level and charged only at the master fund level.
-However, the feeder funds will indirectly bear their pro rata share of all fees and expenses of the master fund in which they invest.
-Such fees and expenses include, but are not limited to, the master fund's administrative and custodian fees; expenses incurred in connection with the master fund's operations and trading activities, including brokerage and clearing expenses, margin interest expenses, custodial expenses and routine legal, accounting, auditing, and tax preparation fees and expenses; and extraordinary expenses.
+When applicable, a management fee and performance fee or carried interest is charged either at the master fund level or the feeder fund level depending on the specific circumstances of the master/feeder fund) are often waived at the feeder fund level and charged only at the master fund level.
+However, the feeder funds will indirectly bear their pro rata share of all fees and expenses of the master fund's administrative and custodian fees; expenses include, but are not limited to, the master fund's operations and trading activities, including brokerage and clearing expenses, margin interest expenses, custodial expenses and routine legal, accounting, auditing, and tax preparation fees and expenses; and expenses; and extraordinary expenses.
 In addition, fees and expenses specific to a feeder fund are usually charged only to that feeder fund.